Facility Capacity Fees/Charges

 - Valencia Water Division (VWD)

 Distribution (retail) Facility Capacity Fees (FCFs) are based on the water meter size and the retail service area where the project is located.
-Annual rate adjustments will occur based on inflation.
-Below is a link for the Distribution (retail) Facility Capacity Fee (FCF) schedule and the Purveyor/Distribution Water Retail Service Area Map:
+Below is a link for the current Distribution (retail) Facility Capacity Fee (FCF) schedule and the Purveyor/Distribution Water Retail Service Area Map:

 The individuals to contact at the distribution (retail) divisions will remain the same for obtaining water meters until further notice.
 There are other retail division costs that may be due when requesting the water meter.
 Please contact the local retail division to inquire about the meter costs.

 The local water retailer, Los Angeles County Water Works District #36 (LACo#36), which services the Val Verde and parts of the Castaic area, is not a part of the merger.
-However, SCVWA will continue to supply imported water to LACo#36.
-New water connections within LACo#36 are still subject to SCVWA’s Imported Facility Capacity Fees.
-If your new water connection is within LACo#36 service area you will need to contact them directly regarding water connection/meter costs and fees.
+However, SCV Water will continue to supply imported water to LACo#36.
+New water connections and/or upsizing a meter within LACo#36 service area are still subject to SCV Water’s Regional Facility Capacity Fees/Charges.
+If your new water connection is within LACo#36 service area you will need to contact them directly regarding their water connection/meter costs and fees.

 Below are links for New Development Guidelines* and procedures in obtaining a certificate of compliance.
 Please read and follow the Guidelines: